 - Countercheck that no trouble code is left

-- Unplug one of the oxygen sensors (it doesn’t matter which one you choose) then proceed to check the DTC code.
+- Unplug one of the O2 sensors (it doesn’t matter which one you choose) then proceed to check the DTC code.

 The DTC code will tell you which one is bank 1 and which one is bank 2.
 You can easily tell which one is your bank 1 or bank 2.